Laughter is a cat swatting at a ghost — an unexpected exhalation of playful intent from a spontaneous heart that’s not looking for your approval.

 Which reminds me…

 An Absolutist visits a Pluralist for a digital exam.
 The Pluralist puts on his latex glove, lubricates his probing finger, and tells the Absolutist to bend over.
-With that, the Pluralist inserts his finger into the Absolutist’s rectum and begins exploring… deeper and wider… searching for something grave, twirling his finger until, with a flourish, he pulls a bouquet of flowers straight out of the Absolutist’s ass.
+At that juncture, the Pluralist inserts his finger into the Absolutist’s rectum and begins exploring… deeper and wider… searching for something grave, twirling his finger until, with a flourish (and much to everyone’s surprise) he pulls a bouquet of flowers straight out of the Absolutist’s ass.
 Bursting with gorgeous pink roses, lavender carnations, stargazer lilies, and baby’s breath, it brings delight with every detail.

 “Holy, shit,” the Absolutist says, “Where did those come from?”